evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 ![openai codex](/program-synthesis-primer/assets/llm-generation/codex-reframe.png){: width="80%" }

 ## where prompting falls short
-However, for more complex tasks, prompting alone will not work.
 For our rectangle example, prompting cannot be used to generate a valid rectangle for the spec.
+In fact, llm+prompting fails very often for the specific problems we want to solve out of the box -- the llm is trained on internet text data that are too different from our task (in appearance).

 ![openai codex](/program-synthesis-primer/assets/llm-generation/prompt-fail1.png){: width="100%" }

-For these more complex tasks, we turn to fine-tuning.
+For more complex tasks, we turn to fine-tuning, which supplies the llm with in-domain data.

 <br>
 <hr>